shangzixie/LeetCode_Java/readme.md

 ## Weekly Contest

-The first quesiton is too easy, so not show it.
+The first question is too easy, so not show it.

 ### Contest 193